 iBringIT Program Overview

-iBringIT is a program at Cole Valley Christian Schools where high school students bring their own computer device (laptops running Windows 10 or MacOS 10.13 High Sierra or newer) to school.
+iBringIT is a program at Cole Valley Christian Schools where students enrolled in high school level classes bring their own laptop to school (laptops running Windows 10 or MacOS 10.13 High Sierra or newer).
 It is part of a broader program of strategically integrating computers as tools that supplement and support student learning and provide access to instructional content through our Learning Management System (LMS).
-Our technology initiative is designed to provide an enriched technology environment which maximizes student learning opportunities.
+Our technology initiative is designed to provide an enriched technological environment which maximizes student learning opportunities.
 We use Microsoft Teams as our LMS, which provides a place where instructional content and tools are organized and accessed by students and parents.

 What Does Your Student Need?

 All students enrolled in a high school level class are required to bring a personal computing device (and power cord) to class.

 - Procure a device that meets the minimum specifications (link to iBringIT FAQs)